30+ Things To Know When Planning a Beach Wedding

 7. Prepare for windy conditions.

-8. Prepare a shoe station.
+8. Set up a shoe station.

 9. Have refreshments on hand.